 News

-Memorial Day Prayer Service
+Memorial Day Service at Historic 'Old Stone Church'

-To be held at Historic 'Old Stone Church' in Centreville.
+To be held in Centreville.

-he Church of the Ascension in Centreville invites all veterans. service members, and their families to a special celebration in honor of their service to the nation on Sunday, May 29, at 5:30
+he Church of the Ascension in Centreville invites all veterans, service members, and their families to a special celebration in honor of their service to the nation on Sunday, May 29, at 5:30 p.m.
 During the U.S. Civil War (1861-1865), the "Old Stone Church" was the first designated Union Army surgical hospital.
 The surgical hospital received major casualties from the Battle of Blackburns Ford (1861), and during First Manassas (1861) and Second Manassas (1862).
 The Old Stone Church, as a hospital, was traded back and forth between the medical departments of the Confederate and Union forces with the changes of the battle line.
 The prayer service will begin with an honor guard and prayers at the memorial burial site behind the church, followed with Evening Prayer in the church.
 The organizers hope to recreate a service symbolic of the late 19th century.
 This service will include prayers for all those who have lost life and limb in the service of the country and hymns from The Hymnal of 1861.
-A reception follows in the fellowship room.All veterans and active service members are invited to wear their uniforms in recognition of their service.
+A reception follows in the fellowship room.
+All veterans and active service members are